 124D.81 Continuation of Indian education grants.

 Subdivision 1.
 Grants; procedures.
-Each fiscal year the commissioner of children, families, and learning must make grants to no fewer than six American Indian education programs.
+Each fiscal year the commissioner of children, families, and learning must make grants to no fewer than six American Indian language and culture education programs.
 At least three programs must be in urban areas and at least three must be on or near reservations.
-The board of a local district, a participating school or a group of boards may develop a proposal for grants in support of American Indian education programs.
+The board of a local district, a participating school or a group of boards may develop a proposal for grants in support of American Indian language and culture education programs.
 Proposals may provide for contracts for the provision of program components by nonsectarian nonpublic, community, tribal, or alternative schools.
-The commissioner shall prescribe the form and manner of application for grants, and no grant shall be made for a proposal not complying with the requirements of sections 124D.71 to 124D.82.
-The commissioner must submit all proposals to the state advisory committee on American Indian education programs for its recommendations concerning approval, modification, or disapproval and the amounts of grants to approved programs.
+The commissioner shall prescribe the form and manner of application for grants, and no grant shall be made for a proposal not complying with the requirements of sections 126.45 to 126.55.
+The commissioner must submit all proposals to the state advisory task force on American Indian language and culture education programs for its recommendations concerning approval, modification, or disapproval and the amounts of grants to approved programs.

 Subd.
 2. Plans.
 Each district or participating school submitting a proposal under subdivision 1 must develop and submit with the proposal a plan which shall:

 (b) Identify the activities, methods and programs to meet the identified educational needs of the children to be enrolled in the program;

 (d) Demonstrate that required and elective courses as structured do not have a discriminatory effect within the meaning of section 124D.74, subdivision 5;

 (e) Describe how each school program will be organized, staffed, coordinated, and monitored; and